mloolm/sites_monitor/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## Contact

-For any inquiries or support, please reach out to [your-email@example.com].
+For any inquiries or support, please reach out to [krasheninin.p.a@gmail.com].
 ```